lolainta/NYCU-ML-2022-Fall/README.md

 ## Before Started

--   Since I use IPython for this project, I wrote some usefull information is the notebook.
+-   Since I use IPython for this project, I wrote some usefull information in the notebook.
 If it is not clear enough in this report, please refer to the descriptions I wrote besides the source code.
 -   This project is uploaded to [GitHub](https://github.com/lolainta/NYCU-ML-2022-Fall/tree/main)

 # Report